Tooth decay results from bacteria that live in plaque, causing damage to your teeth, which leads to cavities, abscesses, and tooth loss.Â

 Demineralization

 This is the most straightforward stage to treat, and it is vital to get rid of decay before more permanent damage is caused.
-The recommended treatment is fluoride, and it can be applied to your dental practice. Â
+The recommended treatment is fluoride, which can be applied to your dental practice.

 The fluoride applied comes in two forms, gel or varnish.
-It will build up your enamel and make it less susceptible to acid created from plaque bacteria.
-You might notice that your toothpaste also contains fluoride, and it can be found in tap water. Â
+It will build up your enamel and make it less susceptible to acid created by plaque bacteria.
+You might notice that your toothpaste also contains fluoride; it can be found in tap water.

 Enamel Decay

-This is the stage where cavities are formed, and you can treat this with a filling.Â
+This is the stage where cavities are formed, and you can treat this with a filling.

-You get different fillings, and you should discuss which type will suit your needs with your dentist. Â
+You get different fillings, and you should discuss which type will suit your needs with your dentist.

 During the filling procedure, your dentist will use a tool to eradicate the areas with decay.
-Next, your dentist will fill the tiny hole with your material of choice and then buffer over the area for a smooth finish. Â
+Next, your dentist will fill the tiny hole with your material of choice and then buffer over the area for a smooth finish.

 Dentin Decay

-If dentin decay is picked up early, you might only need a filling, but if not, you will more than likely have to have a crown placed if the stage is severe. Â
+If dentin decay is picked up early, you might only need a filling, but if not, you will more than likely have to have a crown placed if the stage is severe.

 Crowns cover the whole tooth up to the gums.
 The decay will be removed, and the crown placed.
-Sometimes you will have to wait for your crown to be custom-made in a lab and have it placed in a second appointment. Â
+Sometimes you must wait for your crown to be custom-made in a lab and place it in a second appointment.

-One disadvantage to this is that some of your healthy enamel might have to be shaved away for your crown to fit into place. Â
+One disadvantage is that some of your healthy enamel might have to be shaved away for your crown to fit.

 At AstaDent Clinic Turkey, we have highly skilled Dentists in the Dental treatments field.
 In addition to the experienced medical crew and the Clinic, which is equipped with advanced technologies.
 Click here to get an appointment for a free consultation.